socialtroglodyte/pzTools/README.md

-# PZTOOLS - A Simple modding workflow for Project Zomboid
+# pzTools - Mod File Management for Project Zomboid

 pzTools is a program that allows you to create, edit, and delete mod files with a much more streamline workflow.